Study In USA

 Indian students wishing to pursue their higher education in the USA must satisfy eligibility requirements to be admitted to courses of their choice.

-- For Postgraduate Courses: The student must have completed 16 years of education from any recognized university in the home country.
+- For Graduate Courses: The student must have completed 16 years of education from any recognized university in the home country.
 Some universities may accept 15 years of education.
 Many courses require students to submit their experience certificates.
 If applying for liberal arts, mathematics, and science-related subjects, the students need to submit their GRE scores.
 However, if applying to business schools, they may be asked to submit their GMAT scores.

 In addition to the above, the students need to submit additional documents such as: